T-0n-1/web-blog-project/README.md

 3. **View Post Content:** Clicking on a post title reveals the full content of the post in a modal, providing an immersive reading experience.

 4. **Search Functionality:** Users can search for specific words or topics within the posts.
-Users can also use year and/or month to search posts or narrow search made with search word(s).
-The application performs partial matching on titles, content, and author names.
-You can search for posts published in a specific year and/or month.
-You can also narrow down the search using date and search word(s).
+Users can also use year and/or month to search posts or narrow down search made with search word(s).
+The application can perform partial matching on titles, content, and author names.

 5. **Edit Existing Posts:** If enabled during post creation, users can edit the content of their posts, updating the text and indicating the edit in the author's name.